openshift/oadp-operator/docs/credentials.md

     - As mentioned previously, if you are using the AWS plugin, you can use one secret with separate credentials.
 Further information [here](#separatecreds).

-    - Otherwise, the VSL credentials **must** be the [default secret name](#defaultsecrets) and BSL credentials must have a custom secret name, and be provided in the `credential` spec field.

     - Example:

     `oc create secret generic <CUSTOM_NAME> --namespace openshift-adp --from-file cloud=<CREDENTIALS_FILE_PATH>`